timbru/draft-sidrops-publication-server-bcp/draft-timbru-sidrops-publication-server-bcp-00.md

 each provide a consistent view and (2) are updated more frequently than the typical refresh rate for rsync repositories used by RPs.

-We RECOMMEND serving rsync repositories from a local disk.
-The IO cache of the host operating system prevents IO from backing storage.
-Using NFS to store rsync content is not recommended because NFS can not cache the stat operations to list the repository content.
+We RECOMMEND serving rsync repositories from local storage so the host operating system can optimally use its I/O cache.
+Using network storage is NOT RECOMMENDED because it may not benefit from this cache.
+For example, the operating system cannot cache stat operations to list the repository content if NFS is used.

 We RECOMMENDED setting the "max connections" to a value that a single node can handle within the time an RP allows for rsync to fetch data and re-evaluate as